-Victoria Police follows website and communication accessibility guidelines, has Scope accredited police stations, and is currently working on our 2025- 27 Disability Action Plan (DAP).
+Victoria Police follows website accessibility guidelines, promotes accessible web tools, and is working on a business-wide Disability Action Plan (DAP).

 Website accessibility